Mihalis-Koutouvos/MetisCare_Hub/README.md

 ## **Disclaimers:**
 This project does not mirror any existing hospital platforms exactly, which includes their physician names, rooms, etc. Rather, this MetisCare Hub is supposed to show off what hospitals COULD be using or should implement to handle room management during extreme circumstances.
 I did thorough research into what rooms I could handle in this platform.

 In addition, I made the design decisions that I did so that I could make certain elements simpler in the program.
 For instance, I kept a set amount of doctors on the doctors page because I figured if more needed to be added, the web designer of the hospital would change the program (In this case, I would do it for MetisCare Hub).

 ## **How to Boot Up:**
+In the files of the program, there are various requirements.txt files to look into to download necessary packages for MetisCare Hub to properly function on your local machine.

 ## **Further Discussion:**